$6.7 million investment in emergency services at Mount Barker Hospital

 - Federal Member for Mayo Rebekha Sharkie says not having access to a doctor for emergency care after hours was one of the biggest complaints she received from residents in the Mount Barker and surrounding districts during the election campaign last year.
-After election win she made it a priority to meet with the State Government and advocate strongly for better after hours emergency care.
+After her election win she made it a priority to meet with the State Government and advocate strongly for better after-hours emergency care.

 - State Government will invest $6.7 million in Mount Barker Hospital’s emergency services over four years. $859,000 in 2017/18; $1.89 million in 2018/19; $1.949 million in 2019/20; $2.1 million 2020/21.

-- Summit Health has discretion to bulk bill patients or charge a gap for medical consults.
+- Summit Health has the discretion to bulk bill patients or charge a gap for medical consults.

-- Government will have open tender process for medical businesses to provide the service in following three financial years.
+- Government will have an open tender process for medical businesses to provide the service in the following three financial years.
 The contract will include a cap on any gap that can be charged.

-- Patients admitted to hospital are treated as public patients and incur no cost.
+- Patients admitted to the hospital are treated as public patients and incur no cost.